tanharoh/InterviewPractices/README.md

 # InterviewPractices
-> a Intellij Idea project
+> an Intellij Idea project